911 call audio played in Jessica Tata day care fire murder trial

 Stay with Eyewitness News for the latest on the Jessica Tata trial.

-- Last week's Houston restaurant violations 39 min ago
+- Last week's Houston food truck violations 24 min ago